 This tool allows you to discover the technologies used by a target web application - server-side and client-side.
 It can also scan multiple virtual hosts on the same IP.

-Finds common vulnerabilities which affect web applications: SQL Injection, XSS, OS Comand Injection, Directory Traversal and others.
+Finds common vulnerabilities which affect web applications: SQL Injection, XSS, OS Command Injection, Directory Traversal and others.
 The scanner also identifies specific web server configuration issues.

 Discover hidden files and directories (which are not linked in the HTML pages): .conf, .bak, .bkp, .zip, .xls, etc. Get easy access to hidden content hosted on your target web server.